medcomdk/dk-medcom-carecommunication/input/pagecontent/index.md

 #### Examples
 The [examples page](examples.html) illustrates a flow of CareCommunications sent between healthcare parties.
 This includes new message, replies and forwarded messages.

-Further, does the page include a reference to new messages with different type of content such as attachment, sender and recipient, priority, deceased patient and more.
+Additionally, does the page references new messages containing different type of content such as attachments, sender and recipient, priority, deceased patient and more.

 #### Terminology
 On [MedCom Terminology IG](http://medcomfhir.dk/ig/terminology/) all referenced CodeSystem and ValueSets developed by MedCom can be found.